London

 4-5 days covers major highlights comfortably-enough time for key museums, the Tower of London, a West End show, and exploring 2-3 neighborhoods.
 Add 2-3 more days to explore neighborhoods deeply, see more shows, take day trips to Windsor/Bath/Oxford/Stonehenge, or revisit favorites.
 A long weekend (3 days) works if you prioritize ruthlessly and book major attractions in advance.
 First-timers should plan at least 4 full days.

 London is one of Europe's pricier cities.
-Expect £90-130/day for budget travel (hostels/budget hotels, supermarket meal deals, free museums, walking/public transport), £150-250/day for mid-range (3-star hotels, pub meals and casual restaurants, some paid attractions, theater), and £350+/day for luxury (boutique hotels, fine dining, taxis, premium theater seats).
-Free museums, £4-6 meal deals at Pret/Tesco/Boots, and an Oyster card help manage costs significantly.
+Expect £100-150/day for budget travel (hostel dorm at £20-45/night or budget hotel at £80-130/night, supermarket meal deals, free museums, public transport), £180-280/day for mid-range (3-4 star hotel at £140-250/night plus meals and attractions on top), and £400+/day for luxury (boutique or luxury hotels, fine dining, taxis, premium theater seats).
+Free museums, supermarket meal deals, and an Oyster card help manage costs significantly.
+The Oyster/contactless daily cap for zones 1-2 is £8.90 and is frozen until March 2027, so however many trips you take across the Tube and bus network, you won't pay more than that in a single day.

 The Underground (Tube) is fastest for long distances and runs 5am-midnight (later on weekends).
 Single fares are £3.10 off-peak and £3.60 during rush hours (Mon-Fri 6:30-9:30am and 4-7pm) with a daily cap of £8.90.
 Buses cost £1.75 per ride and cover areas Tube doesn't reach-use the top deck of double-deckers for views.
 Walking between nearby attractions saves money and reveals hidden gems-central London is surprisingly walkable.
 Night buses run 24/7 when Tube closes.
 Get an Oyster card or use contactless payment for all public transport.
 Avoid taxis except late at night-black cabs typically cost £10-25 for central London trips while Uber runs 20-30% cheaper but faces the same traffic.

-Yes, absolutely for: Tower of London (book online for small discount, walk-up GBP 34.80), Westminster Abbey (timed entry, GBP 29), St. Paul's Cathedral (timed entry, GBP 27), London Eye (GBP 29-35 depending on demand), Harry Potter Studio Tour (must book weeks ahead-sells out fast), and The Shard viewing platform.
+Yes, absolutely for: Tower of London (book online for a small discount off the walk-up price of GBP 34.80), Westminster Abbey (timed entry, GBP 29), St. Paul's Cathedral (timed entry, GBP 27), London Eye (GBP 29-35 depending on demand), Harry Potter Studio Tour (must book weeks ahead - sells out fast), The Shard viewing platform, and Buckingham Palace (GBP 33, open July-September only - book ahead in summer).
+Hampton Court Palace (GBP 29) is also worth booking in advance during peak season.
 Most museums are free with walk-up entry, but special exhibitions require advance booking.
 West End shows should be booked at least a few days ahead, more for popular shows like Hamilton or Wicked.
-Summer (June-August) and Christmas are busiest-book everything weeks in advance.
+Summer (June-August) and Christmas are busiest - book everything weeks in advance.

 London is generally very safe with low violent crime.
 Watch for pickpockets in crowded tourist areas (Oxford Street, Leicester Square, Camden Market) and on the Tube, especially on busy lines like the Northern and Central lines.
 Be cautious late at night in less central areas.
 Common scams include fake petition signers, three-card monte near tourist sites, and unlicensed minicabs-always use official black cabs or pre-booked Uber/licensed minicabs.
 Emergency number is 999 (or 112 EU standard).
 The Tube and buses are safe at all hours, though late-night buses can be rowdy on weekends.